lubojr/naucse.python.cz/lessons/git-en/basics/index.md

 > In that case, first press
 > <kbd>Esc</kbd>, then type `:q!` (colon, lower letter Q, exclamation mark)
 > and confirm by pressing <kbd>Enter</kbd>.
-> Then set up Git corrently and try `git commit` again.
+> Then set up Git correctly and try `git commit` again.

 Try reporting on the repository again: